centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/generic-actions.md

 For example, to duplicate a host:

 1. Select the host that you want to duplicate.
-2. In the **Options** column, enter the number of extra copies that you want to obtain:
+2. In the **Options** column, enter the number of extra copies you want to obtain:

     ![image](../assets/configuration/common/01duplicate.png)

-3. In the **More actions** menu click on **Duplicate**:
+3. In the **More actions** menu, click **Duplicate**:

     ![image](../assets/configuration/common/01duplicateobjects.png)

 </TabItem>
 </Tabs>

-## Massive Change
+## Mass Change

-Massive change enable you to apply a change to multiple objects.
+Mass change enables you to apply a change to multiple objects.

 Example: All the web servers previously created change SNMP communities.
 A massive change enables us to change this community without it being necessary to change each sheet of each host individually.

-To perform a massive change:
+To perform a mass change:

 <Tabs groupId="sync">
 <TabItem value="Method 1" label="Method 1">